KeppySoftware/OmniMIDI/README.md

 </p>

 ## What's so special about your driver that makes it different from the others out there?
-This driver is special because:
+This driver has unique features, such as:
-- It's really easy for it to achieve very low latencies without struggling.
-(Almost 1ms with the right settings)
+- Automatic rendering recovery.
+The driver will **always** try to give you the best audio quality, no matter what MIDI you're trying to play.
+- Spartan user interface, no "fancy graphics" which can distract the user from the original purpose of the driver, and designed for people who aims for features more than for style.
+- The ability to use up to 3 cores/threads, to ensure each function is executed at its best.
+Each core hosts a vital part of the driver: The first thread hosts the settings loader, the debug info writer etcetera, the second hosts the MIDI event parser, and the third hosts the audio render.
+- [Constant updates] (#why-do-i-get-updates-every-1-2-days), to keep the driver fresh and always up-to-date to users requests.

-- It's meant for [professional people] (#what-do-you-mean-by-for-professional-use) who wants a lot of settings to change almost every behaviour of the program.
+It's meant for [professional people] (#what-do-you-mean-by-for-professional-use) who wants a lot of settings to change almost every behaviour of the program.
-- The buffer§/sample per frame rate are changeable *in real-time*. (§ = Not this one tho)
-- It offers a pretty spartan interface, for simple people who aims for features more than for style.

 ## What do you mean by "for professional use"?
 Certain functions in this driver are not suited for newbies or for people that don't know how to use programs well.